AWS Security Blog

 Note that identity perimeter controls do not eliminate the need for additional network protections, such as making sure that your private EC2 instances or databases are not inadvertently exposed to the internet due to overly permissive security groups.

-Apart from preventative controls established by the identity perimeter, we also recommend that you configure AWS Identity and Access Management Access Analyzer.
-IAM Access Analyzer helps you identify unintended access to your resources and data by monitoring policies applied to supported resources.
-You can review IAM Access Analyzer findings to identify resources that are shared with principals that do not belong to your AWS Organizations organization.
 You should also consider enabling Amazon GuardDuty to detect misconfigurations or anomalous access to your resources that could lead to unintended disclosure of your data.
 GuardDuty uses threat intelligence, machine learning, and anomaly detection to analyze data from various sources in your AWS accounts.
 You can review GuardDuty findings to identify unexpected or potentially malicious activity in your AWS environment, such as an IAM principal with no previous history invoking an S3 API.

 IAM policy samples

-This AWS git repository contains policy examples that illustrate how to implement identity perimeter controls for a variety of AWS services and actions.
+This GitHub repository contains policy examples that illustrate how to implement identity perimeter controls for a variety of AWS services and actions.
 The policy samples do not represent a complete list of valid data access patterns and are for reference purposes only.
 They are intended for you to tailor and extend to suit the needs of your environment.
 Make sure that you thoroughly test the provided example policies before you implement them in your production environment.

 Deploying the identity perimeter at scale

-Because developers will be creating resources such as S3 buckets and AWS KMS keys on a regular basis, you might need to implement automation to enforce identity perimeter controls when those resources are created or their policies are changed.
+For resource types that are not supported by RCPs, you might need to implement automation to enforce identity perimeter controls when those resources are created or their policies are changed.
 One option is to use custom AWS Config rules.
 Alternatively, you can choose to enforce resource deployment through AWS Service Catalog or a CI/CD pipeline.
 With the AWS Service Catalog approach, you can have identity perimeter controls built into the centrally controlled products that are made available to developers to deploy within their accounts.
 With the CI/CD pipeline approach, the pipeline can have built-in compliance checks that enforce identity perimeter controls during the deployment.
 If you are deploying resources with your CI/CD pipeline by using AWS CloudFormation, see the blog post Proactively keep resources secure and compliant with AWS CloudFormation Hooks.

 Regardless of the deployment tools you select, identity perimeter controls, along with other baseline security controls applicable to your multi-account environment, should be included in your account provisioning process.
 You should also audit your identity perimeter configurations periodically and upon changes in your organization, which could lead to modifications in your identity perimeter controls (for example, disabling a third-party integration).
 Keeping your identity perimeter controls up to date will help ensure that they are consistently enforced and help prevent unintended access during the entire account lifecycle.